OpenEvalProject/evals/manuscripts/elife-70294/v2/manuscript.md

 ## Abstract

-Transmission of respiratory pathogens such as SARS-CoV-2 depends on patterns of contact and mixing across populations.
+Background:Transmission of respiratory pathogens such as SARS-CoV-2 depends on patterns of contact and mixing across populations.
 Understanding this is crucial to predict pathogen spread and the effectiveness of control efforts.
-Most analyses of contact patterns to date have focused on high-income settings.
-Here, we conduct a systematic review and individual-participant meta-analysis of surveys carried out in low- and middle-income countries and compare patterns of contact in these settings to surveys previously carried out in high-income countries.
-Using individual-level data from 28,503 participants and 413,069 contacts across 27 surveys, we explored how contact characteristics (number, location, duration, and whether physical) vary across income settings.
-Contact rates declined with age in high- and upper-middle-income settings, but not in low-income settings, where adults aged 65+ made similar numbers of contacts as younger individuals and mixed with all age groups.
+Most analyses of contact patterns to date have focused on high-income settings.Methods:Here, we conduct a systematic review and individual-participant meta-analysis of surveys carried out in low- and middle-income countries and compare patterns of contact in these settings to surveys previously carried out in high-income countries.
+Using individual-level data from 28,503 participants and 413,069 contacts across 27 surveys, we explored how contact characteristics (number, location, duration, and whether physical) vary across income settings.Results:Contact rates declined with age in high- and upper-middle-income settings, but not in low-income settings, where adults aged 65+ made similar numbers of contacts as younger individuals and mixed with all age groups.
 Across all settings, increasing household size was a key determinant of contact frequency and characteristics, with low-income settings characterised by the largest, most intergenerational households.
 A higher proportion of contacts were made at home in low-income settings, and work/school contacts were more frequent in high-income strata.
-We also observed contrasting effects of gender across income strata on the frequency, duration, and type of contacts individuals made.
-These differences in contact patterns between settings have material consequences for both spread of respiratory pathogens and the effectiveness of different non-pharmaceutical interventions.
-This work is primarily being funded by joint Centre funding from the UK Medical Research Council and DFID (MR/R015600/1).
+We also observed contrasting effects of gender across income strata on the frequency, duration, and type of contacts individuals made.Conclusions:These differences in contact patterns between settings have material consequences for both spread of respiratory pathogens and the effectiveness of different non-pharmaceutical interventions.Funding:This work is primarily being funded by joint Centre funding from the UK Medical Research Council and DFID (MR/R015600/1).

 ## Introduction